The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 Obviously, there is a major issue with Reaper taking 123 seconds to be net neutral, which is the fact that raid buffs happen every 120s.
 So, what is the solution?
 How do we mold our rotation to fit into a 120s rotation?
 The answer is that we cut a combo ability from the two minute timeline, which aligns us better with raid buffs at 120.5 seconds.
 Unfortunately, this cuts out 10 important Soul from our rotation, which is crucial to perform our ideal rotation.
 When we start the fight, we have an additional Soul Slice charged, which will replace a single combo GCD, netting us a total of 40 Soul (+50 for the Soul Slice, -10 for the replaced combo).

-In short, we start the fight with 40 additional Soul and in order to align with raid buffs, we lose 10 Soul every two minutes, meaning we will start drifting from raid buff windows at the ten minute window because we will have to start doing a 123 second rotation.
+In short, we start the fight with 40 additional Soul, and in order to align with raid buffs, we lose 10 Soul every two minutes.
+This means we will start drifting from raid buff windows at the ten minute window because we will have to start doing a 123 second rotation.
 In a vacuum, this isn’t a big deal.
 However, when dealing with fight mechanics, each disconnect will cost us 10 Soul, which will lower that timer by two minutes.

 - - -

 ## Harvest Moon

 Before we get too deep into this theory document, I wanted to address a few abilities specifically and talk about their limitations and uses; the first being Harvest Moon.
-This ability is extremely unique, and we have already received a few questions about why it isn’t in the opener or where it should be used in the opener.
-Harvest Moon is an instant cast, 25 yalm range/five yalm radius AoE ability, which is 600 potency, which makes it our third strongest-hitting attack in our kit.
+This ability is extremely unique and we have already received a few questions about why it isn’t in the opener or where it should be used in the opener.
+Harvest Moon is an instant cast, 25 yalm range/five yalm radius area-of-effect (AoE) ability with 600 potency, which makes it our third strongest-hitting attack in our kit.
 That said, it comes with some huge caveats:

 * The ability can only be used with the Soul Sow buff, which can be applied instantly out of combat, but takes five seconds to re-apply in combat.
 The Soul Sow buff lasts indefinitely.
 * The ability does not generate any Soul.
-As we learned above, this would push us out of raid buff alignment at the eight minute mark, instead of the ten minute mark.
+As we learned above, this would push us out of raid buff alignment at the eight minute mark instead of the ten minute mark.
 * In order to use it in the opener to capture raid buffs, it pushes Gluttony back one oGCD and is ultimately replacing a 520 potency attack under buffs.

-This begs the question, so when is it best to use Harvest Moon?
+This begs the question: so when is it best to use Harvest Moon?

 * Its most optimal use will be in multi-target situations.
-The ability has a 50% falloff, therefore will be hitting for (600+(300\*(n-1)))\*1.1, where n is the number of enemies hit and 1.1 is the damage gained from Death’s Design.
+The ability has a 50% falloff; therefore, it will be hitting for (600+(300\*(n-1)))\*1.1, where n is the number of enemies hit and 1.1 is the damage gained from Death’s Design.
 This is a net gain of 330 potency if it hits only one additional target, which will always beat out anything it would gain in buffs.
 * The second most optimal time, which will most likely be how we use it the most, will be for a disengage window.
 Whenever we have to disengage from a target for more than one GCD, we will need to use either Harpe or Harvest Moon.
 Harvest Moon is a gain of 330 potency over Harpe, which is a giant potency gain, and the chances of us never having to use a disengage tool in a fight are low.
 * Another use for Harvest Moon is to manipulate the timing before or during Shroud phases to allow for smoother burst windows.
 Objectively, we benefit from entering burst windows with no combo running, allowing us to use Soul Slice in most cases and to more quickly add damage to our windows.
 It can also be used to extend the time we are in Shroud, which would allow us to Shroud back-to-back if necessary.
 * Lastly, we could use it for buff windows, but this comes with its own set of problems.
-The Reaper burst window is selfish, and pretty demanding on which abilities need to be placed where.
-So, its usage needs to be thoroughly examined and mapped.
+The Reaper burst window is selfish and pretty demanding on which abilities need to be placed where, so its usage needs to be thoroughly examined and mapped.

 ![](/img/jobs/rpr/ffxiv_12212021_125816_970.png)